-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Internet Safety week children are aware of the dangers they may face and how to deal with them to protect themselves.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our PSHE lessons the children learn about keeping themselves safe and voicing their opinion.

 - Children understand that they have a right to an education and we promote their future aspirations by having a ‘University Week’ where junior children complete a course of their choice which reflects their personal interests.

 - Our trained ELSA offers the children support with problems such as social interactions or confidence.

 - Our PSHE scheme of work includes lessons on: self-awareness to develop self-esteem; challenging stereotypes and understanding difference.

 - Cross-curricular links are made to teach about historical figures who challenged differences in liberty such as Nelson Mandela.